|Alias|| The Imp|

 Oberyn's death condemns Tyrion to the black cells and death, but the night before he is to be executed, he is freed from his prison cell by his brother Jaime, with the assistance of Varys, who is to take Tyrion to the Free Cities.
 Jaime reveals that Tysha had not been a prostitute.
 She had genuinely loved Tyrion, but Tywin had forced Jaime to lie about it.
 Furious, Tyrion swears retribution on Jaime, Tywin, and Cersei.
 He also torments Jaime by telling his brother of Cersei's repeated infidelities, and falsely claims responsibility for Joffrey's death.

 While following Varys through the tunnels of the Red Keep, Tyrion recognizes a secret tunnel leading to the Tower of the Hand.
 He asks Varys for directions, and climbs up to Tywin's chambers.
 There, he finds Shae in Tywin's bed.
-He strangles her, and then confronts his father, demanding he tell him what became of Tysha.
-Tywin tells Tyrion that she went "wherever whores go" and Tyrion warns him not to call her a whore again.
-When Tywin does so anyway, Tyrion slays his father in fury, shooting him with a crossbow.
+He strangles her, and then confronts his father about Tysha, whom Tywin remembers as Tyrion's "first whore".
+Tyrion warns him not to call her a whore again and demands to know what happened to her.
+When Tywin does answers she went "wherever whores go", Tyrion slays his father in fury, shooting him with a crossbow.

 A Feast for Crows

 Cersei offers a lordship for any that brings her the vanished Tyrion.
 Her bounty results in the killing of a number of innocent dwarfs and children; Cersei refuses to publicly punish anyone who does so, for fear it will discourage other such bounty hunters and allow Tyrion to escape.